What does it mean to be found guilty without conviction?

 - a criminal record can be accessed by the police when they are investigating future criminal activity and relied on in subsequent criminal proceedings against you;

-- your criminal record may appear on a police check, which generally needs to be requested by you or with your To agree to something being done, to approve an action or arrangement.
-See also informed consent..
-Having a criminal record could also have negative consequences if you are asked questions about your record when applying for a job, insurance, Done by your own free will.
-See also community treatment order (CTO). work or licences of various kinds.
+- your criminal record may appear on a police check, which generally needs to be requested by you or with your consent.
+Having a criminal record could also have negative consequences if you are asked questions about your record when applying for a job, insurance, voluntary work or licences of various kinds.
 This chapter focuses on this area.